Beaton Management Co. Inc. Purchases 125 Shares of Rockwell Automation, Inc. (NYSE:ROK)

 Beaton Management Co.
-Inc. raised its position in shares of Rockwell Automation, Inc. (NYSE:ROK – Get Rating) by 7.7% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 1,740 shares of the industrial products company’s stock after acquiring an additional 125 shares during the quarter.
+Inc. increased its position in Rockwell Automation, Inc. (NYSE:ROK – Get Rating) by 7.7% during the first quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 1,740 shares of the industrial products company’s stock after purchasing an additional 125 shares during the quarter.
 Beaton Management Co.
 Inc.’s holdings in Rockwell Automation were worth $487,000 as of its most recent SEC filing.

-A number of other institutional investors have also bought and sold shares of the company.
-Hilltop Holdings Inc. raised its holdings in shares of Rockwell Automation by 6.3% during the fourth quarter.
-Hilltop Holdings Inc. now owns 1,261 shares of the industrial products company’s stock valued at $440,000 after purchasing an additional 75 shares during the period.
-Metropolitan Life Insurance Co NY raised its holdings in shares of Rockwell Automation by 3.1% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 16,418 shares of the industrial products company’s stock valued at $5,727,000 after purchasing an additional 496 shares during the period.
-O Shaughnessy Asset Management LLC raised its holdings in shares of Rockwell Automation by 3.6% during the fourth quarter.
-O Shaughnessy Asset Management LLC now owns 2,110 shares of the industrial products company’s stock valued at $736,000 after purchasing an additional 73 shares during the period.
-Weil Company Inc. raised its holdings in shares of Rockwell Automation by 83.5% during the first quarter.
-Weil Company Inc. now owns 9,257 shares of the industrial products company’s stock valued at $2,592,000 after purchasing an additional 4,211 shares during the period.
-Finally, CVA Family Office LLC raised its holdings in shares of Rockwell Automation by 39.4% during the first quarter.
-CVA Family Office LLC now owns 460 shares of the industrial products company’s stock valued at $129,000 after purchasing an additional 130 shares during the period.
-Institutional investors own 79.11% of the company’s stock.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Capital Advisory Group Advisory Services LLC bought a new position in Rockwell Automation in the 1st quarter valued at about $28,000.
+Roble Belko & Company Inc boosted its position in shares of Rockwell Automation by 3,233.3% during the 1st quarter.
+Roble Belko & Company Inc now owns 100 shares of the industrial products company’s stock worth $28,000 after acquiring an additional 97 shares in the last quarter.
+Dixon Hughes Goodman Wealth Advisors LLC boosted its position in shares of Rockwell Automation by 419.0% during the 1st quarter.
+Dixon Hughes Goodman Wealth Advisors LLC now owns 109 shares of the industrial products company’s stock worth $31,000 after acquiring an additional 88 shares in the last quarter.
+Riverview Trust Co acquired a new stake in shares of Rockwell Automation during the 1st quarter worth approximately $32,000.
+Finally, Covestor Ltd acquired a new stake in Rockwell Automation in the fourth quarter valued at approximately $35,000.
+79.11% of the stock is owned by institutional investors.

-In other Rockwell Automation news, VP John M. Miller sold 1,200 shares of the stock in a transaction that occurred on Friday, July 29th.
+In other Rockwell Automation news, VP John M. Miller sold 1,200 shares of the company’s stock in a transaction on Friday, July 29th.
 The shares were sold at an average price of $253.10, for a total value of $303,720.00.
-Following the sale, the vice president now directly owns 4,508 shares in the company, valued at approximately $1,140,974.80.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-0.68% of the stock is owned by insiders.
+Following the completion of the transaction, the vice president now directly owns 4,508 shares in the company, valued at approximately $1,140,974.80.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.68% of the stock is currently owned by corporate insiders.

 Rockwell Automation, Inc provides industrial automation and digital transformation solutions in the United States and internationally.
 The company operates in three segments, Intelligent Devices, Software & Control, and Lifecycle Services.
 Its solutions include hardware and software products, and services.